fairlearn/talks/2021_scipy_tutorial/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1HDiMzQ_P2NHT66OuAq1bBiBfCyNtCXlO)

-For this tutorial, we encourage participants to run the tutorial notebook through either Google Colab or Binder to avoid issues with local environment set-up.
+For this tutorial, we encourage participants to run the tutorial notebook through Google Colab to avoid issues with local environment set-up.
 Click on the either button above to launch the free compute environment for executing the Jupyter notebook and writing Python code.

 ### Option 2: Local Set-Up